ibm-cloud-docs/account/iam-idp-integration.md

 {: shortdesc}

 A more commonly used authentication method in {{site.data.keyword.cloud_notm}} that federates you for all {{site.data.keyword.IBM_notm}} products and has no usage charges is IBMid federation by registering your company's domain.
 Registering a company's domain with {{site.data.keyword.IBM_notm}} enables users to log in to {{site.data.keyword.IBM_notm}} products and services by using their existing company user credentials.
 Authentication is then handled by your company's IdP through single sign-on (SSO).
 For information about how to register your company for a federated ID, see the [IBMid Enterprise Federation Adoption Guide](https://ibm.box.com/v/IBMid-Federation-Guide){: external}.
 An {{site.data.keyword.IBM_notm}} sponsor, such as an offering advocate or client advocate, is required when you request to register federated IDs.

+To begin setting up an IBMid for enterprise federation, send an email to: ibmidfd@us.ibm.com and state that you'd like to federate your Company IdP with IBMId.
+{: note}

 If you choose to use an external IdP reference through IAM, each account can have up to five IdP references added through the Identity providers page in the Access (IAM) section of the console.
 You set up your IdP reference by selecting which {{site.data.keyword.appid_short}} instance to integrate with IAM.
 Then, the IdP reference is given a random realm ID that is the unique prefix for users of that {{site.data.keyword.appid_short}} service instance.